dense-analysis/ale/README.md

 ### 5.xxi.
 How can I change the borders for floating preview windows?

-The borders for floating preview is enabled by default.
-You could use the `g:ale_floating_window_border` to control.
+Borders for floating preview windows are enabled by default.
+You can use the `g:ale_floating_window_border` setting to configure them.

 You could disable the border with an empty list.